 - Less on-power steering

-Less anti-squat (pro-squat is pretty much never used)
+Less anti-squat (pro-squat is rarely used)

 - More on-power steering

-- More stable in corners
+- More stable in corners and on bumpy tracks

 In the front of the car, the suspension pins can also be angled upwards, in which case it is referred to as kick-up, or in some cases pro-dive.